What is the Divorce Process in Arizona?

 It is important to have a clear understanding of the divorce process in Arizona if you are contemplating a divorce.
 A divorce in Arizona begins when a person files a petition for dissolution of marriage and related documents.
 Once the petition is filed with the court, a private process server will serve (i.e., “personally deliver”) the other spouse with a copy of the petition and related documents.

-These Temporary Orders are just that; meaning they are only valid during the case and automatically terminate when the final divorce decree is signed and filed by the clerk of the court.
+These Temporary Orders are just that; meaning they are only valid during the case and automatically terminate when the final divorce decree is signed and filed with the clerk of the court.

 The court will typically schedule a Resolution Management Conference (i.e., “RMC”) as a part of the divorce process in Arizona before setting the case for a Temporary Orders Hearing.
-A Resolution Management Conference gives the judge a chance to hear what the parties agree upon, as well as what they do not agree upon.
-The court may send the parties to mediation and/or schedule a Temporary Orders Hearing after the RMC.
+A Resolution Management Conference gives the judge a chance to listen to what the parties agree upon, as well as what they do not agree upon.
+The court may send the parties to mediation or schedule a Temporary Orders Hearing after the RMC.

 Contact Our Scottsdale Arizona Divorce Attorneys

 If you are in need of a divorce lawyer in Arizona or have questions regarding the divorce process in Arizona, the family law firm of Hildebrand Law, PC is only a phone call away.
 Our attorneys handle all types of divorce cases in Arizona.
 Please call (480) 305-8300 if you wish to speak with our Arizona divorce lawyers or have additional questions regarding Arizona divorce laws.